GreyCorbel/AadAuthenticationFactory/Readme.md

 # AadAuthenticationFactory
 This module provides unified experience for getting and using tokens from Azure AD authentication platform.
 Experience covers this authentication scenarios:
   - **Interactive authentication with Public client flow and Delegated permissions**.
-Uses standard MSAL implementation of Public flow with Browser based interactive authentication, or Device code authentication
+Uses standard MSAL implementation of Public flow with Browser based Interactive authentication, Device code authentication, Resource Owner credentials, Windows integrated authentication (supports ADFS-federated tenants) and WAM (authentication with Windows broker)
   - **Non-interactive authentication with Confidential client flow and Application permissions**.
 Uses standard MSAL implementation of Confidential client with authentication via Client Secret of via X.509 certificate
   - **Non-Interactive authentication via Azure Managed Identity**, usable on Azure VMs, Azure App Services, Azure Functions, Automation accounts and Arc enabled servers, or other platforms that support Azure Managed identity.
 Supports both System Managed Identity or User Managed Identity.

+Module supports standard AAD tenants as well as AAD B2C tenants.
+Module has been tested on Windows and MacOS, and Linux.

+_Note_: Some authentication methods are not available in all scenarios (e.g. WAM and Windows integrated authentication only work on Windows)

 Module comes with commands: